-Although your car is an expensive purchase, this does not mean a car is an investment.
-A car may be the biggest purchase that you make aside from your home.
+Although your car is an expensive purchase, this does not mean it is an investment.
 Many people consider a car an investment because of the large price tag.
-When you make an investment, you assuming that you will receive a return on the money that you put into the investment.
-An investment will will make you money.
-A home appreciates in value over time; stocks pay a dividend as well as appreciate in value.
+When you spend a large amount of money, you may assume that you will receive a return on the money that you put into it.

 Why Is It an Asset and Not an Investment?

 Your car may be considered an asset because you can sell it for a large amount of money.
-This can help in emergency situations, and may help you to get out from underneath the loan.
+This can help in emergency situations and may help you to get out from underneath the loan.
 But your car is not an investment.
 It depreciates over time.
-In fact, in the first year most cars depreciate in value at least $1500.00.
-Many depreciate much more than that.
-The average decrease is about $2500.00.
-Over the first five years of ownership a new car will depreciate in between $6,000.00 and $10,000.00.
-This money is not recoverable.

 How Much Should I Spend on a Car?